CoryKornowicz/MolKit/README.md

 ~ 15,000 lines of code and still does not yet read molecules, but __almost__ there.

+### Milestones:
+-  Tests for typers is completed and passing
+-  SmartsParser appears to be fully functional

 ## WARNINGS AND CRITICAL HINDRANCES